About Primitive Lifeways

 Why the name Primitive Lifeways?

 When examining modern culture we see how far we have become disconnected to what is true.
 We put our faith in politicians, advanced technology and money–all which disconnect us from the earth.
-Long ago primitive man/woman thrived off of a strong community, spiritual balance and deep connection to the natural world.
-Knowing how different life used to be and how humbled primitive people were, Martin and Sage were compelled to base our teachings and lifestyles off of primitive man/woman who invented and mastered the connection to nature.
-In doing so Primitive Lifeways was born.
+Long ago, primitive cultures thrived from a strong community, spiritual balance and a deep connection to the natural world.
+Knowing how different life used to be and how humbled primitive people were, Martin and Sage were compelled to base our teachings and lifestyles off of past peoples who mastered primitive technologies.
+After careful consideration, Primitive Lifeways was born.

 “Let us put our minds together and see what life we can make for our children.”

 We do not base our teachings out of fear.
 Instead of focusing on survival, we focus on adaptation.
 We strongly feel nature will cleanse, humble and humiliate us in a positive way that helps us find our true inner being.
 Indeed, this way of teaching helps us evolve as a species in a positive way.